 - Bosnia and Herzegovina 1996: Operations to protect peace and arrest persons indicted for war crimes in ex-Yugoslavia conflicts.

 - Somalia 2008: Seizing of 6 Somali pirates and recovery of part of the ransom after making sure Le Ponant luxury yacht hostages were freed in the coast of Puntland in Somalia on the Gulf of Aden.
-The mission was carried out in cooperation with French Commandos Marines (Naval commandos).
+GIGN carried out the mission in cooperation with French Commandos Marines (Naval commandos).

-- France 2015: Key involvement in the operation of hunting down suspected terrorists involved in Charlie Hebdo terrorist attack.
+- France 2015: Key involvement in hunting down suspected terrorists involved in the Charlie Hebdo shooting.

-- France 2015: GIGN members were present on the scene at the Bataclan Theater during the Paris attacks on November 13.
+- France 2015: GIGN members were present on the Bataclan Theater scene during the Paris attacks on November 13.

 - Mali 2015: GIGN members were deployed to handle an al-Qaeda hostage situation at the Radisson Blu hotel in Bamako, Mali.